CrashOverride85/zc95/docs/Patterns.md

 * Ring = contact at end of wire (green)
 * Sleeve = wire (red)

+Alternatively, the accessory socket can be used for input - use ACC_IO_1 for the contact at the end, and ACC_IO_2 for the wire.

 [Buzz wire game]: images/BuzzGame.jpg "Buzz wire game"
 [Audio Threshold]: images/screen_pattern_audioThreshold.jpg "Audio Threshold"